stanislaw/CompositeOperations/README.md

         */

         [o finish];
-        isFinished = YES;
     }];
     // At this point - after the outer block have just run - all operations are scheduled to be run in CODefaultQueue() }, nil, nil);

-// Just a demonstration loop to wait until an operation will run out while (!isFinished);
 ```

 ## Defining and running operations